Generic elasticity of thermal, under-constrained systems

 We further tested our analytical results for varying shear strain, $\gamma>0$, fixing isotropic strain $\varepsilon$ (red arrow in Fig.~\ref{fig:numerical-results}a, Fig.~\ref{fig:numerical-results}e,f).
 For the tension $t$, Eq.~\eqref{eq:t-e-g} again implies a scaling collapse onto a theoretical curve, which we confirm numerically in Fig.~\ref{fig:numerical-results}e.
-The solid and dashed lines in Fig.~\ref{fig:numerical-results}e and inset indicate again the prediction according to Eq.~\eqref{eq:t-e-g}, using the same parameter values as before \cite{Note3}.
+The solid and dashed lines in Fig.~\ref{fig:numerical-results}e and inset indicate again the prediction according to Eq.~\eqref{eq:t-e-g}, using the same parameter values as before (Appendix B).
 Similarly, the shear modulus data follows the analytical prediction in Eq.~\eqref{eq:G-e-g} (Fig.~\ref{fig:numerical-results}f).
 Deviations in the shear modulus at the lowest temperature are consistent with slightly insufficient equilibration, and deviations at larger shear strain are likely due to higher-order terms.

 In conclusion, we have developed a generic analyical theory for the elastic properties of thermal, under-constrained systems, and their behavior under isotropic and shear strain.
-Our results should hold independent of network disorder.
+Our results hold independent of network disorder.
+To obtain our analytical results, a few assumptions were required.
+Specifically, our analytical results hold only in the limit of small strain $\varepsilon,\gamma$ and temperature $T$.
+Moreover, for simplicity, we assumed that there are no SSS in the floppy regime (implying no residual stresses in this regime), and only a single SSS forms at the transition.
+All technical assumptions made are discussed in the companion paper \cite{Note1}.
+In future work, it will be interesting to study how much each of these assumptions can be alleviated.
 We expect this work to unify the physics of a broad class of materials, including polymer fibers, polymer networks, membranes, and vertex models for biological tissues.